-Over more than 65 years, International House has created a family of language schools around the world, that now employ more than 5,000 teachers and help more than 200,000 students achieve their goals and ambitions every year.
+Over more than 65 years, International House has created a family of language schools around the world, and help more than 200,000 students achieve their goals and ambitions every year.

 International House founders, John and Brita Haycraft, believed in the idea of an international family and of sharing ideas.
 That shaped their approach to teacher training (when they created the forerunner of the CELTA in 1962), and this has remained at the core of International House.

 We asked what our international colleagues love about being part of the IH family?

 The feeling of belonging to a huge international family that may be incredibly diverse but is united by a shared belief in providing learners with a high quality learning experience.
 Janet Sinclair, IH Braga

 All of my colleagues around the world.
 It’s a pleasure to work with, and be associated with, such intelligent, committed and caring individuals.
 Tim Eckenfels, IH Sydney

 What I love most about being part of the IH family is the opportunity to work with people from all over the world.
 John Haycraft, the founder of IH, developed the IH network to promote international understanding through the learning of a language and to promote excellence in teacher training.
 This ethos continues today and it's lovely to think that IH helps to promote in a small, or maybe not so small, the idea of international understanding around the world.
 Mary Grennan, IH Galway

 With so many staff in far-flung locations operating from different time zones, International House is always looking for innovative ways to make them feel part of the family and share ideas and best practice.
 We know that teachers can’t always fly to exotic places to attend conferences, so we have regular online conferences, webinars, networking groups, specialist coordinators and much more.

 Regional events often allow teachers to attend something nearer to them.
 IH schools all over the world organise conferences, from Poland to London and Kviv to Milan.